Goldenchest/Technomancers_1758_2014_Code/README.md

 CommunicationBridge.py was a script I wrote in order to compensate for random interruptions in connection between the driver station laptop and the robot.
-Whenever the video stream from the robot is interrupted, CommunicationBridge waits a moment, attempts to reconnect with the robot and reboot the vision code, and repeats until a connection is established again.
+Whenever the video stream from the robot is interrupted, CommunicationBridge waits a moment, attempts to reconnect with the robot and reboot the vision code, and repeats in an infinite loop until a connection is established again.